nrobinson2000/cehscoding/pages/about.md

 permalink: /about/
 ---

-### CEHS Coding is a student-led club hosted on Monday afternoons in the Achievement center.
+### CEHS Coding is a student-led club hosted on Monday afternoons in the Achievement Center.

 * Club meetings are held from 2:30 to about 4:00.
 The ending time may vary depending on sports or other commitments.